 ACM Classification Keywords

 K.4.0 [Computers And Society]: General.
-Introduction Imagine you are in a park and playing soccer with your children when someone starts streaming video to a remote person using Skype or FaceTime.
+Introduction Imagine you are in a park and playing soccer with your children when someone starts streaming video to a remote person using Skype.
 You notice that the camera sometimes points towards you and your children who are all now bystanders in the video.
 How would you react?
 How would you describe your feelings?
 How comfortable would you be?
 This type of situation has the potential to grow increasingly common in society with the proliferation of mobile devices with embedded cameras.
 It could easily happen in a variety of public locations.
 We have also seen new forms of recording hardware that include wearable cameras like Google Glass [13] or GoPro [14].
 Given the potential for privacy intrusion, technologies like Google Glass have received negative press coverage [2].
 Previous research shows that mobile video users have a tendency to not think about the privacy of bystanders [10].
 Yet past research has focused on the relationship between recording and privacy only and does not cover reactions to streaming videos.
-Moreover, there is a need for more research into how capturing modes (recording vs. streaming) can affect privacy and how wearable camera devices differ from the existing forms of camera devices.
+Moreover, there is a need for more research into how capturing modes (recording vs. streaming) can affect privacy and how wearable camera devices differ from smartphone camera devices.
 In this paper, we present an in situ interview study focused on bystanders’ reactions and feelings towards streaming and recording videos with smartphones and wearable glasses in public settings.
 Our analysis of interview data revealed that participants react differently to wearable cameras like Google Glass and perceive differences between recording and streaming in relation to privacy.
-This suggests design directions for future mobile video capturing devices.
+This suggests design challenges for future mobile video capturing devices.

 Related Work

 Researchers have worked to study how privacy can be preserved in the presence of ubiquitous devices.
-Early research suggests privacy issues arise from lack of feedback mechanisms [3]: inability to inform people when they are being captured and what is being saved.
+Early research suggests privacy issues arise from lack of feedback mechanisms [3]: a devices’s inability to inform people when they are being captured and what is being saved.

-Massimi et al [7] used the Day Reconstruction Model [6] to interview participants about recording technologies they witness in their daily lives and found the type of environment (private, public, shared) strongly influenced recording perceptions and expectations.
-A similar study [8] people’s feelings towards CCTV recording found four dimensions of information privacy concerns: collection, improper access, unauthorized secondary use, and errors.
+Massimi et al [7] used the Day Reconstruction Model [6] to interview participants about the recording technologies that they witness in their daily lives and found the type of environment (private, public, shared) strongly influenced recording perceptions and expectations.
+A similar study of people’s feelings towards CCTV recording found four dimensions of information privacy concerns: collection, improper access, unauthorized secondary use, and errors [8].
 Another study was conducted with in-depth analysis of bystanders’ interview data to a camera installation recording a public fountain area [5].
 Participants expressed privacy concerns in public and surfaced considerations like physical harm, wellbeing, informed consent and gender.
-Past studies conducted by Steve Mann [1] and Thad Starner [11] have anecdotally reported their experiences on wearing wearable in a public space and how people respond to them.
-Nguyen et al conducted a study with many parallels to our own [9] to investigate bystander reactions to a wearable camera used as an assistive device for memory or vision impaired users.
+Past studies conducted by Steve Mann [1] and Thad Starner [11] have anecdotally reported their experiences of using wearable cameras in a public spaces and how people responded to them.
+Nguyen et al [9] conducted a study with many parallels to our own to investigate bystander reactions to a wearable camera used as an assistive device for memory or vision impaired users.
 They reported bystanders’ eagerness to know about the system and preference for prior information and consent.
 Denning et al [4] conducted a study to analyze bystanders’ perspectives on the usage of Augmented Reality (AR) glasses.
 Bystanders’ experiences were attributed to the subtleness, ease of recording, and the technology’s lack of prevalence.
-While similar to our study, it only focused on recording, and did not cover reactions to video streaming.
-We expect that capture mode will affect bystanders in different ways due to the difference in storage and access properties of both capturing modes.
+While similar to our study, it only focused on video recording, and did not cover reactions to video streaming (e.g., using Skype in public spaces).
+We expect that capture mode will affect bystanders in different ways due to the difference in storage and access properties of the capturing modes.

 Study Methodology